 Tips of the trade

-Wear rubber gloves for the next stage.
+Wear rubber gloves for the next stage, especially if you are not using the self adhesive tape.

 Cut lengths of the polyester tape with a pair of scissors to the correct size, and whilst the coating is still wet, press in the tape along the internal corner, surface joints or at the junction between different surface materials.